-Apprenticeships in Canada are a form of postsecondary education where learners combine periods in the workforce under the supervision of experienced tradespeople with periods of inclass study which occurs mainly, but not exclusively, in community colleges.
+Apprenticeships in Canada are a form of postsecondary education where learners combine periods in the workforce under the supervision of experienced tradespeople with periods of in-class study which occurs mainly, but not exclusively, in community colleges.

-Technically, apprentices are not "students" and so do not show up as such in enrollment statistics.
+Technically, apprentices are not "students" and do not show up as such in enrollment statistics.
 Rather, they are employees who have signed specific apprenticeship contracts with employers and who periodically attend courses.
 Apprenticeships are organized by trade, and most trades are of the traditional vocational variety, particularly those related to housing, construction, automobile, and food industries.
 In the last decade, there have been various attempts to bring apprenticeships to other, more service-oriented occupations (mainly: aestheticians, early childhood educators and IT service professionals), with mixed results.
-Though efforts have been made to increase apprenticeship options in secondary schools, for the most part apprentices in Canada tend to be men in their early-to-mid 20s.
+Though efforts have been made to increase apprenticeship options in secondary schools, in the main apprentices in Canada tend to be in their mid-20s to mid-30s.

 Apprentices pass through various "levels" before certification as journeypersons.
-The number of levels, as well as the number of work hours and weeks of in-class training, can vary significantly by trade and province.
+The number of levels, as well as the number of work hours and weeks of in-class training, may vary by level, trade, and province.
 Broadly speaking, most of the major trades have four levels that require one year each to complete.
-Finishing the final level and passing the relevant exams entitles the individual to a provincial trades certificate; to work outside the province, individuals must complete a second set of tests known as Red Seal exams.
+Finishing the final level and passing the relevant exams entitles the individual to a provincial trades certificate; to work outside the province, individuals must complete a second set of tests known as "Red Seal Exams".

 In international context, Canadian apprenticeships are outliers for a variety of reasons.
-The first is that they are considered postsecondary rather than a part of the secondary education system: hence the relatively advanced age of its apprentices.
-The second is the length of the programs, which is typically four years compared to two in most of Europe.
+The first is that they are considered postsecondary rather than a part of the secondary education system (hence the relatively advanced age of its apprentices).
+The second is the length of the programs (typically four years compared to two in most of Europe).
 The third is the release system for theoretical in-class training.
 Most countries use a day-release system which sees apprentices spend 3-4 days a week at work and 1-2 in class.
-This is not unknown in Canada, but more common is the block release system which sees apprentices work for 35-40 weeks at a time and then go to class for blocks of 8-12 weeks.
-The final reason is the relatively limited number of occupations for which apprenticeships are available: Canadian apprenticeship trades are heavily blue-collar in nature and the number of white-collar trades, which dominate the scene in Germany for instance, is guite small.
+This is not unknown in Canada, but more common is the "block release" system which sees apprentices work for 35-40 weeks at a time and then go to class for blocks of 8-12 weeks.
+The final difference is the relatively limited number of occupations for which apprenticeships are available: Canadian apprenticeships are mostly for blue-collar occupations and have seen relatively little expansion into areas such as banking, IT and office-work as has been the case in Europe.